Giunel16/OpenRefine-snapshot-releases/README.md

-OpenRefine nightly releases
+OpenRefine snapshot releases
 ===========================

-This repository only hosts [nightly releases for OpenRefine](https://github.com/OpenRefine/OpenRefine-nightly-releases/releases).
+This repository only hosts [snapshot releases for OpenRefine](https://github.com/OpenRefine/OpenRefine-nightly-releases/releases).
-These are snapshots of the latest development version of OpenRefine, which contain the latest features implemented but might also be less stable.
+These are snapshots of the latest development version of OpenRefine, built after every commit to the master branch, which contain the latest features implemented but might also be less stable.

 For the main OpenRefine repository, head to: